ErrEqualsNil/HaS/README.md

 # HaS

-Thanks for your attention to our submitting work "Re-identify to Get It Right: Accelerating RAG through Homology-Aware Speculative Retrieval"
+Thanks for your attention to our submitting work "HaS: Accelerating RAG through Homology-Aware Speculative Retrieval"

 The core code is currently available and executable